31st Armoured Brigade (United Kingdom): Unit history

-On 2 February 1945 the unit became the 31st Armoured Brigade.
+On 2 February 1945, the formation became the 31st Armoured Brigade.
 The 7th RTR, with its Crocodiles, returned on 14 February and the brigade, as part of the 79th Armoured Division, played its part in the Operation Plunder, the crossing of the Rhine, on 24 March.
 On 15 April, the Western Allied invasion of Germany began; the LVT Buffaloes of the 4th Royal Tank Regiment (formerly the 144th Regiment Royal Armoured Corps) was added to the brigade and was augmented by the Sherman DD tanks of the Staffordshire Yeomanry from 18 to 28 April.

-Germany surrendered on 8 May 1945 (V-E Day) and week later, the brigade lost the 1st Canadian APC Regiment.
-The Fife and Forfar Yeomanry were detached on 6 June and were replaced by the Royal Scots Greys.
+Germany surrendered on 8 May 1945 (V-E Day) and, one week later, the brigade lost the 1st Canadian APC Regiment.
+The Fife and Forfar Yeomanry were detached on 6 June and replaced by the Royal Scots Greys.
 As part of the occupation forces in the British Army of the Rhine, the 31st Brigade slowly disbanded, losing the 4th RTR on 9 June 1945, the 49th APC on 1 July, the 7th RTR on 23 August and the 141st Regiment RAC on 27 August.
-The 3rd Royal Tank Regiment joined on 28 August but on 31 August they and the Greys were detached from the 31st Armoured Brigade, bringing an end to the formation.
+The 3rd Royal Tank Regiment joined on 28 August but, on 31 August, they and the Greys were detached from the 31st Armoured Brigade, bringing an end to the formation.